 Treatment

-If CLL/SLL is detected, it will be staged and graded based on size, metastasisKnown as secondary cancer, it grows/spreads from the original/ primary cancer. (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
-Staging and grading helps your doctors determine the best treatment for you.
+If CLL/SLL is detected, it will be staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets, and how the cancer cells look under the microscope.
+Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.

 Another main difference between CLL and SLL is the way that they are staged.